Intermediate : Notch and Touch – a love affair

 That’s where TouchDesigner comes in as the perfect partner to create powerful immersive and interactive installations, VR/AR pieces and music driven performances.
 Together both tools deliver a more complete creator experience.
 Now you can connect physical programming with lasers, dmx lights and different kinds of sensors to drive the piece the way you really wanted to.

-In this course, Carlos walks you through two different projects, explaining all the aspects and provide you with files to kickstart your own exploration.
+In this two hour lecture, Carlos walks you through two different projects, explaining all the aspects and provide you with files to kickstart your own exploration.
 At the end you will understand how to build complex systems with millions of particles and volumentric lights and connect them to the physical world.

 You will learn how to: